theoboldalex/tra.sh/content/2023/08/how_its_made.md

 # How its made

-disclaimer: this article was mainly written by an AI model.
-Mr Chad Jippity

 This site was the result of a small but focused project that spanned a couple of evenings.
 The main idea behind it was straightforward: develop a static site generator using only basic, built-in Unix utilities and markdown files.

 The content files for the project are organized in a nested directory structure, with the top level representing the year and the next level down representing the month.
 Each month's directory contains all the posts for that particular month.